 Villa Victoria, Nice

-The 4-Star Villa Victoria in Nice is situated on Victor Hugo boulevard, and is famous for its large gardens.
-We can enjoy breakfast in the garden, while all rooms offer views over this green space or the boulevard and are soundproofed.
-Each has individual climate control, satellite television, a telephone, a safe, a minibar, Wi-Fi, and tea &coffee making facilities.
+The Villa Victoria Hotel is a 4-star Meditteranean-style hotel situated ideally on Victor Hugo Boulevard in Nice.
+This hotel is renowned for its large gardens and serene atmosphere.
+A breakfast buffet is served daily in the garden, and all of the rooms offer views over this green space or the boulevard.
+In addition to the beautiful views, guests appreciate that the rooms are soundproofed and include individual climate control, satellite television, a telephone, a safe, a minibar, Wi-Fi and tea, and coffee making facilities.
 There is also a dry cleaning service available (payable locally) and an iron and ironing board can be provided on request.

 Register for Free Notification of 2021 Dates & Prices